microconfig/microconfig-quickstart/features.md

 ### Simple Configuration Layout
 You choose your configuration layout.
 You can group and organize your repository the way it makes sense for you.
-Each folder with files is a named component and can used by Microconfig.
-Only requirement is that configuration should be somewhere in `components` folder.
 ```
 components
 ├── payments